kamsalisbury/kamsalisbury.github.io/_posts/2024-02-11-OpenWRT-AbuseIPDB.md

 A purposely simplified script to report port scans to [AbuseIPDB](https://www.abuseipdb.com/user/26499).
 Everything happens in RAM.
 No temp files to degrade flash memory.
 Tested on [GL.iNet](https://www.gl-inet.com/) Brume2.

-More details at the repository,[Arm Ash Portscan Reporting](https://github.com/kamsalisbury/OpenWRT-AbuseIPDB).
+More details at the repository, [Arm Ash Portscan Reporting](https://github.com/kamsalisbury/OpenWRT-AbuseIPDB).